RealXun/Selenium-Ingestion-Python/README.md

 ![Excel](https://github.com/RealXun/Selenium-Ingestion-Python/blob/main/Resources/Information%20Excel%20Image.PNG)

 ## Approach:
-To achieve our required functionality given steps needs to followed in an order:
+Using the Xpath of the google form we want to achieve our required functionality given steps needs to followed in an order:

 Import selenium and time module
 Excel File Path and Read Excel File